 This interior review was created when the car was new.
 Some links may no longer point to an active page.

 Reviewers are generally positive about the cabin in the 2013 Chrysler Town & Country, but not as positive as they are about the interiors in other minivans.
-Reviewers like the abundance of storage spaces, flexible cargo and family-friendly features, but some complain that the seats aren't as comfortable as in other vans.
+Reviewers like the abundance of storage spaces, flexible cargo area and family-friendly features, but some complain that the seats aren't as comfortable as those in other vans.

 - "Most interior materials have a premium look and feel.
 Padded door armrests and nicely grained plastics add style and substance." -- Consumer Guide

 - "Within the two lower trims of the Town & Country, you'll find a cabin nicely trimmed with quality materials and a classic design.
 Springing for the Limited brings an interior that is downright posh." -- Edmunds

 The Chrysler Town & Country can seat seven people.
 Reviewers say the front seats are long-haul comfortable, but though the second-row captain's chairs aren't uncomfortable, they also aren't as hospitable as those in other minivans.
 That's partially due to the Stow 'n Go system that allows the chairs to fold into the floor, but also means compromising on seat padding.
 Regular second-row captain's chairs that don't fold into the floor are optional.
 Reviewers say they are a big improvement over the folding seats, but they do make it slightly more difficult to maximize cargo space.